 back to overview

-Preparation: Please open your RStudio project and download the new data () for today from Stud-IP and unzip and copy them into your .Rproj folder ‘/data/’.
+Preparation: Please open your RStudio project and download the new data (PalmTraits_1.0.txt, palm_species_per_gridcell_2degrees.rds, and the shapefile from the 2degrees_grid folder) for today from Stud-IP and copy them into your .Rproj folder ‘/data/’.
 You can use getwd() to locate your current working directory, which should be your project folder.
 Please install the following R-packages using install.packages():

 If you want to visualize this tutorial in the viewer inside RStudio (to save space on your screen) run the following chunk of code: